Piyush-Kumar-Mishra/Finance-Backend/README.md

 A clean Kotlin backend service built with Ktor for finance record management, role-based access control, dashboard summaries, and JWT-based authentication.

-This project was built as a backend assignment and focuses on correctness, clarity, maintainability, and simple logical design.
-It provides REST APIs for authentication, user role management, financial record management, and dashboard-level analytics such as total income, total expense, net balance, category totals, recent activity, and monthly or weekly trends.

 ## What This Backend Showcases

 - Layered backend structure with routes, services, repositories, models, and security separated clearly